 NotFroofy wanted to have a swing dance for our first dance.
 The only problem was that swing dance is typically set up so that the man leads, and the woman follows.
 NotFroofy has some natural rhythm, and I have two left feet, so in some ways it made sense to have her lead.
 However, I am taller than she is, and less self-conscious about making mistakes.
 We therefore decided that I should lead.
 We took a couple of group dance lessons, and one private dance lesson, and also practiced on our own and with some friends who dance frequently.
 I will by no means claim we were experts when we had our first dance at our reception.
 Fortunately, two long dresses will cover up a whole lot of bad footwork!

-On February 24, 2009 (four months after our wedding), the attorney general of Maryland announced that although same-sex marriages cannot take place in Maryland, Maryland will recognize same-sex marriages performed elsewhere (including ours).
-Although this is obviously not a complete solution, as federal law still will not recognize our marriage, we are thrilled that our home state now does.
+On February 24, 2009 (four months after our wedding), the attorney general of Maryland announced that although same-sex marriages could not take place in Maryland, Maryland would recognize same-sex marriages performed elsewhere (including ours).
+On May 18, 2012, the Maryland Court of Appeals (the highest court in Maryland) adopted the same position in the case of Jessica Port v.
+Virginia Anne Cowan.

 During every step of our wedding, we faced issues in adapting wedding traditions designed for straight couples to our situation.
 However, the one thing we did not have to worry about was hostility.
 Every wedding vendor we contacted was willing to work with a same-sex couple.
 I was on several wedding message boards during the planning process.
 During that time, it was extremely rare to find anyone openly hostile to same-sex marriage.
 And the few that were generally got shut down pretty quickly by the board management.